Information about Special Educational Needs / The Local Offer

 How will both you and I know how my child is doing and how will you help me to support my child’s learning?

-The School assesses the progress of pupils with particular needs in several ways:
+The School assesses the progress of students with particular needs in several ways:

 - The Support Team compiles a SEND Register which is shared with all staff.
 The Register includes strategies to support teachers in meeting a variety of needs within the classroom, so that all pupils can access the curriculum.
-Progress and attainment for pupils with SEN is shared with all relevant staff.
-Strategies are also shared via the staff bulletin.
+Progress and attainment for students with SEN is shared with all relevant staff.
+Strategies are offered to teachers through training, staff clinics, student passports.

-- Progress of pupils with SEND is assessed regularly by the subject teachers, Support Staff and Heads of House.
-The school systems for this process include regular assessments, House reports, reports to parents, and Parents' Evenings.
+- Progress of students with SEND is assessed regularly by the subject teachers, Support Staff and Heads of House.
+The school systems for this process include regular assessments, House reports, reports to parents and carers, and Parents' Evenings.

-- The member of the Board of Directors with responsibility for SEND meets termly with the Head of Support to discuss the effectiveness of the school’s provision for pupils with SEN.
+- The member of the Board of Governors with responsibility for SEND meets termly with the Head of Support to discuss the effectiveness of the school’s provision for students with SEN.

-- In judging the effectiveness of our support, the School looks at improved access to/attainment in/ relevant subjects, and if appropriate, a more focussed approach to learning, or an increase in confidence in social skills.
+- In judging the effectiveness of our support, the School looks at improved access to/attainment in/ relevant subjects.
+Adapted teaching is monitored, and advice and support offered by the Faculty Support Coach.

-- Parents will know how their child is doing in the following ways:
+- Parents and carers will know how their child is doing in the following ways:

-1. Progress and attainment for pupils with SEN is discussed with parents at meetings or parents’ evenings, dates of which are set in advance.
+1. Progress and attainment for students with SEN is discussed with parents and carers at meetings or parents’ & carers' evenings, dates of which are set in advance.

-2. Class teachers will contact parents if they are concerned about pupil progress.
-Pupils with Education Health Care Plans will be contacted by Support more regularly to discuss progress, and their parents will be invited to an Annual Review, and if needed, an interim review.
+2. Class teachers will contact parents or carers if they are concerned about student progress.
+Students with Education Health Care Plans will be contacted by Support more regularly to discuss progress, and their parents will be invited to an Annual Review, and if needed, an interim review.

-What training have the staff supporting pupils with SEND had or what training are they having?
+What training have the staff supporting students with SEND had or what training are they having?

 Staff in the Support Team have specialist areas of expertise and training: